 The average salary of a Nurse Researcher is $84,465 per year.
 They can earn anywhere from $67,000 to over $100,000 per year.

-Ultimately, a Nurse Researcher’s annual pay is dependent on factors like location, employer, experience, and bonuses (Salary.com).
+Ultimately, a Nurse Researcher’s annual pay depends on factors like location, employer, experience, and bonuses (Salary.com).

 Nurse Researcher Job Outlook